 If you are reading this article you are probably here to learn why your social media ads aren’t really going anywhere.

 The good news is: we can fix that.
-The bad news is you might have to confront some of the following inconvenient truths.
+The bad news is you might have to confront some of the following inconvenient truths about social media ads.

 “All I am offering is the truth. nothing more.”